Mental Health Services

 Coordinated care for members of our community

-The focus of Ellis Medicine’s Outpatient Mental Health Clinic is on the long term goal of living safely and productively in the community.
-We provide safe, compassionate care for patients with such illnesses as: Depression, Bipolar Disorder (Manic Depression), thought disorders such as Schizophrenia, and long-standing struggles with hopelessness and despair.
+The focus of Ellis Medicine’s Outpatient Mental Health Clinic is on the long-term goal of living safely and productively in the community.
+We provide safe, compassionate care for patients with such illnesses as Depression, Anxiety, Bipolar Disorder, and thought disorders such as Schizophrenia.
 Co-occurring alcohol and chemical dependency issues are also addressed.
-Therapy includes individual and group treatment and psycho-education.
+Interventions include medication management, health monitoring, individual and group psychotherapy, and psycho-education.

 Personalized Recovery Oriented Services

-These services offer hope and assistance to individuals in regaining life roles that have been lost or never achieved due to mental illness.
+PROS offer hope and assistance to adults age 18 and over in regaining life roles that have been lost or never achieved due to mental illness.

 Peer Advocacy Program